opdude/op-aurora-dx-nvidia-open/README.md

 #### Building Prebuilt Modules

-First, we need to switch to the latest bazzite-dx-nvidia-open image to get the latest kernel headers:
+First, we need to switch to the latest aurora-dx-nvidia-open image to get the latest kernel headers:

 ```
-rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/bazzite-dx-nvidia-open:stable
+rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/aurora-dx-nvidia-open:stable
 ```

 Then, build the prebuilt modules using the provided script: